Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Conclusions

 \section{Conclusions}

 In this paper, we developed a Bayesian spatiotemporal model to jointly analyze two or more response variables measured at fixed spatial locations and discrete, equally spaced time points.
 The main contribution lies in relaxing the assumption of spatial isotropy by introducing a spatial deformation component within a matrix-variate dynamic modeling framework.
-The model also accommodates incomplete response matrices under the assumption that missing values are Missing Completely at Random (MCAR) \citep[Sec.~1.3]{Little2019}.
+The model also accommodates incomplete response matrices under the assumption that missing values are Missing Completely at Random (MCAR).

+Our findings, based on two complementary simulation studies and a real-data application, provide consistent evidence on the role of spatial deformation in multivariate spatiotemporal modeling.
+The first simulation study is primarily designed to assess parameter recovery and structural identifiability.
+In this setting, the proposed framework is able to recover the main features of the deformation and covariance structure, supporting the validity of the modeling assumptions and inference procedure.
+The second simulation study focuses on predictive performance under more challenging conditions, including smaller sample sizes and higher proportions of missing data.

-Our main finding is that incorporating spatial deformation substantially improves interpolation accuracy in settings with matrix-variate responses.
-However, we also observed that small sample sizes and large proportions of missing data may adversely affect parameter estimation quality.
+The results from the second simulation study indicate that incorporating spatial deformation substantially improves interpolation accuracy in settings with matrix-variate responses.
+At the same time, we observed that small sample sizes and large proportions of missing data may adversely affect both parameter estimation and predictive performance.
+In particular, under more challenging configurations (e.g., $T=100$ with $\gamma=0.25$), the most flexible specification with spatial deformation ($\mathcal{M}_4$) may lose predictive accuracy relative to simpler models, reflecting the increased difficulty of estimating richer dependence structures with limited information.
+These findings highlight the importance of balancing model flexibility with data availability.

-In the empirical application discussed in Section~\ref{Sec_Application}, the proposed model provided the best interpolation performance, particularly for the first response variable.
-We believe this result stems from the use of a common deformation for both response variables.
-Therefore, a promising future direction would be to allow each response variable to possess its own spatial dependence structure.
+In the empirical application discussed in Section~\ref{sec:Application}, the proposed model achieved the best overall interpolation performance, particularly for the first response variable.
+A comparison between the anisotropic models $\mathcal{M}_3$ and $\mathcal{M}_4$ shows that their predictive performance is very similar in both the second simulation study and the real-data application (see Tables~\ref{tab:Sim2_model-comparison}, \ref{tab:Sim2_IS}, and~\ref{tab:Application_model-comparison}).
+The main improvements arise from the introduction of spatial deformation, whereas the additional flexibility provided by modeling cross-variable dependence yields comparatively smaller gains.
+This pattern is also reflected in posterior predictive summaries (Figures~\ref{fig:Sim2_interpolation} and~\ref{fig:Application_interpolation}), where both models produce nearly indistinguishable predictive trajectories and uncertainty bands.